 Who Should NOT Buy Each Ski?

-Don't buy the Stormrider 95 if:You regularly ski at speeds where absolute dampening matters more than anything else.
-You're a heavy, powerful skier who overpowers single-metal skis.
+Don't buy the Stormrider 95 if:You regularly ski at speeds where absolute damping matters more than anything else.
+You're a heavy, powerful skier who wants the most mass and the quietest platform you can get under your boot.
 You need the most edge hold possible for icy conditions.
 Or you can't justify the premium price — the Enforcer will serve you well for less.

 Don't buy the Enforcer 94 if:You're an intermediate still building your carving technique — this ski won't help you learn.
 You weigh under 155 lbs and don't ski aggressively.
 You value light weight and all-day comfort above raw performance.
 You want a ski that plays and pivots — the Enforcer prefers to rail.